tinamelie/DAFTAR-ML/README.md

 ### 2. Cross-Validation Configuration

 The CV calculator is a planning tool to help you determine appropriate cross-validation parameters before running the main DAFTAR-ML pipeline.
 It visualizes different CV configurations to help you make an informed decision about your dataset splits.
+Note: This does not produce any modified or processed data from your input.
+This is simply a tool to help you select your parameters.
+It can be skipped if you already have a configuration in mind or prefer the defaults.

 ### Nested Cross-Validation Approach